 Mark Walker, Senior Managing Director and Head of Sovereign Advisory, Guggenheim Securities

-William R. Rhodes, Co-Chair, Sovereign Debt Working Group (Moderator)
+William R. Rhodes, Co-Chair, Sovereign Debt Working Group and BWC Executive Committee (Moderator)

-John Lipsky, Co-Chair, Sovereign Debt Working Group (Moderator)
+John Lipsky, Co-Chair, Sovereign Debt Working Group and BWC Executive Committee (Moderator)

 Green Investment for Recovery